xxEllie/YoutubePlaylistDownloader/README.md

-# YouTube Playlist Downloader Fork because the original guy was Zionist as hell
+# YouTube Playlist Downloader Fork Because I LOVE ISRAEL

-# Stand with Palestine!
+# Stand with ISRAEL!
-# Fuck Israel!
+# LOVE Israel!

 ## If the files don't show up after you download a playlist, try running the program as administrator or change the save directory to a different drive!
 (C drive is usually protected by windows, save it under D or any other drive)